limtis0/SkulPatcher/README.md

 - Extract **with replacement** [unstripped Unity 2020.3.34f1 files](https://unity.bepinex.dev/libraries/2020.3.34.zip) and [unstripped CoreLibs](https://unity.bepinex.dev/corlibs/2020.3.34.zip) into `$(SkulFolder)/SkulData/Managed/`, where `$(SkulFolder)` is a location of the game.
 (If you still are getting "Injection failed: mono_object_get_class() returned NULL" error, then try [these files](https://mega.nz/folder/hnICRaYb#hZKCIBME5rKMemDnHmWd4g) instead)
 - Download the mod from ["Releases" page](https://github.com/limtis0/SkulPatcher/releases) or [build it yourself](#build-it-yourself)
 - Open the game and load into your save
-- Inject the DLL into the game using [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector), [MInjector](https://github.com/EquiFox/MInjector) or anything similar.
+- Inject the DLL into the game using [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector), [MInjector](https://github.com/EquiFox/MInjector) or anything similar

 The information for injection is provided below:
 | Namespace | Class | Method |